 More information on this can be found at https://isc.sans.edu/diary/End+of+Days+for+MS-CHAPv2/13807 and https://www.cloudcracker.com/blog/2012/07/29/cracking-ms-chap-v2/

-This chapter is intended to outline several different PPTP VPN type setups, it includes a how-to on setting up a Windows XP PPTP client to connect to the pfSense PPTP VPN server.
+This article is intended to outline several different PPTP VPN type setups, it includes a how-to on setting up a Windows XP PPTP client to connect to the pfSense PPTP VPN server.
 Later versions of this document will include Mac, Linux and other clients.

 Configuring the PPTP server on a pfSense box requires moderate knowledge of TCP/IP Inter-networking and subnetting.
 Also required is at least a basic, working configuration of pfSense.